-- The completed list of documents using the template downloaded from the audit software.
+- i.
+To ensure an - i.
+To ensure an effective and efficient IOSA Program, the Operator must support the audit activities.
+The Operator is responsible for: - a) providing the AO at least 14 calendar days prior to the Opening Meeting with the following documentation and information; - The names and the emails of the Operator's personnel to join each scheduled call; - The completed list of documents using the template downloaded from the audit software.
 The Operator is not required to fill in the 'Audit Record No', 'Dated Reviewed' and 'Question Codes' column in the template; - Cross reference list that includes all the current documentation references for each IOSA Standard.
-The Operator may use Conformance Report template provided by IATA as an acceptable method; - The digital controlled copy of the all documents mentioned above; - Air Operator Certificate, Operations Specifications, or equivalent documents; - Completed ISM.F04 MNT Aircraft System and Equipment Form; - If an Active Implementation was used in the previous audit or will be used in the upcoming audit, the Active Implementation Record or Implementation Action Plan; - Corrective Action Record (CAR) administrator's full name and e-mail address; - · Operators Pre-Audit Questionnaire; - List of grounded fleet and/or aircraft exemptions due to COVID-19; - Extenuating Circumstances Form SAR.F23 Operator Questionnaire. - b) ensuring all applications for exemptions and operational exclusions are submitted to IATA in a timely manner and within the deadlines; - c) ensuring relevant managers, operational staff and internal auditors, are available to support the audit activities and for interviews as applicable; - d) assisting the AO during the audit in accordance with IPM 6.3.1; - e) monitoring and reporting the progress of addressing corrective actions with the AO, including when ICA and extenuating circumstances are utilized; - f) providing a Business Continuity Plan as described in A1-2.8.5 if available; - g) submitting all the given extensions and the mitigation measures granted by the Authorities; and - h) any reasonable requests of the AO or Auditors for the conduct of the audit.
+The Operator may use Conformance Report template provided by IATA as an acceptable method; - The digital controlled copy of the all documents mentioned above; - Air Operator Certificate, Operations Specifications, or equivalent documents; - Completed ISM.F04 MNT Aircraft System and Equipment Form; - If an Active Implementation was used in the previous audit or will be used in the upcoming audit, the Active Implementation Record or Implementation Action Plan; - Corrective Action Record (CAR) administrator's full name and e-mail address; - Operators Pre-Audit Questionnaire; - List of grounded fleet and/or aircraft exemptions due to COVID-19; - SAR.F23 IOSA Operator Questionnaire. - b) ensuring all applications for exemptions and operational exclusions are submitted to IATA in a timely manner and within the deadlines; - c) ensuring relevant managers, operational staff and internal auditors, are available to support the audit activities and for interviews as applicable; - d) assisting the AO during the audit in accordance with IPM 6.3.1; - e) monitoring and reporting the progress of addressing corrective actions with the AO, including when ICA and extenuating circumstances are utilized; - f) providing a Business Continuity Plan as described in A1-2.8.5 if available; - q) submitting all the given extensions and the mitigation measures granted by the Authorities; - h) ensuring interpreters/translators are available for calls when needed, and - i) any reasonable requests of the AO or Auditors for the conduct of the audit.